 In keeping with the artist’s wishes, photography of The Lightning Field and the cabin is prohibited.
 The Lightning Field is protected by copyright.

-Images for educational use, may be requested by contacting rights and reproductions department at email@example.com.
+Images for educational use may be requested by contacting the Rights and Reproductions department at firstname.lastname@example.org.
 Images of The Lightning Field may be published with written consent from Dia Art Foundation.

-Please direct all other inquiries regarding The Lightning Field to the following:
+Please direct all inquiries regarding The Lightning Field not answered here to the following:

 Telephone: 505 898 3335